Learning & Resource Center

 For a long time, memberships came solely from the tire companies so heavily concentrated in the Akron area creating a focus on tire related topics for all symposia and events.
 Around this time however, the Akron Rubber Group forged a concentrated effort to expand coverage to the rubber industry as a whole, an effort that continues today.
 Established also at this time were guidelines setting forth standards for annual meetings and symposia.

-International Elastomer Conference 200th Technical Meeting & Educational Symposium, October 4 – 7, 2021, David L. Lawrence Convention Center, Pittsburgh, PA
+International Elastomer Conference, Technical Meeting & Educational Symposium, October 10 – 13, 2022, Knoxville Convention Center, Knoxville, TN

 Archived Historian Reports